grhbit/dotfiles/README.md

 - Separate between headless and desktop environment.
 - Support XDG Base Directory of JetBrains products and Gradle.
 - Support my windows computer.
+- Consider using [paru](https://github.com/Morganamilo/paru) instead of `yay`.
+    - :+1: It can be installed by cargo.
+    - :+1: Written in Pure Rust.
+    - :-1: Its major version is `0`. unstable.